 Although this grape is sometimes said to be a variant of Savagnin that thrives in the nearby Jura, it has been clearly demonstrated through DNA analysis that there is no relationship between the grapes.

-Gringet is commonly used to make sparkling wines in this area but the Belluards also craft fine, elegant white wines such as this from this grape that thrive in the calcareous glacial moraines that line this valley.
+Gringet is commonly used to make sparkling wines in this area but Dominique Belluard also crafts fine, elegant white wines such as this from this grape that thrive in the calcareous glacial moraines that line his valley.
 Grapes from two parcels are used for this wine.
 The first parcel close to Dominique’s house has a base of marl and the other is rich in limestone.

 The grapes are directly pressed and the juice is fermented with only indigenous yeast in several concrete eggs where it stays for about 6 months.
 The contents of all the eggs are then blended in stainless steel tanks prior to bottling.
 A small amount of sulphites are added at this stage.